-Introduction to the use of Revit Design Development tools through the development of 3-D model(s) in working drawing and rendered formats.
+Comprehensive use of Revit Design Development tools through the development of 3-D model(s) in working drawing and rendered formats.
 Includes completing a set of construction documents from creating walls, incorporating doors, windows, floor, stairs, etc., to adding views and annotation to various sheets and coordinating those sheets within the finished set.
 Prerequisites: None.
-Previous architectural and CAD experience strongly recommended.
+ARC250 or previous architectural and CAD experience strongly recommended.
 Course Note: ARC251 may be repeated for a total of six (6) credit hours.